nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

+### Welcome to MediLink Contacts!

+MediLink Contacts (MLC) is a **desktop application** for **medical administrative assistants** to managing patients and doctors details within clinics.

+Hereʼs an overview of how Docedex can help you streamline your hospital management
+processes:

+* Store and edit information about your patients and doctors
+* Create Appointments between Patients and Doctors upon triaging

+On top of these functionalities, we believe that **efficiency** in patient management is of utmost importance.
-MediLink Contacts (MLC) is a **desktop app for managing patients and doctors details, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, MLC can get your patients management tasks done faster than traditional GUI apps.
+Hence, MediLink Contacts is **optimized** for use via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI)**.
+If you type fast, MediLink Contacts can get your hospital management tasks done faster than current GUI apps in the industry.

+**New here?** Visit our [quick start](#quick-start) guide to onboard onto MediLink Contacts smoothly!

 ### Table of Contents